-Students enjoy weekly instrumental lessons alongside technique and performance classes where they consider stagecraft and musical interpretation.
+Students have weekly instrumental lessons alongside technique and performance classes where they consider stagecraft and musical interpretation.
 Double-reed students also attend reed making classes, and many students participate in baroque ensembles who perform regularly using period instruments in the School’s 600-year old Baronial Hall and at Greenwich Early Music Festival in London.

 “The woodwind department is so caring, friendly and supportive.
 I’ve had so many exciting performing opportunities and I’m really pleased how much my playing has improved in just three years” – Jessica, oboe, Year 8